unccd/Prais4-reporting-manual/SO1.md

 4. **Verify the results**: It is recommended that the data, methods and analyses that led to the calculation of SDG indicator 15.3.1 are thoroughly verified by the concerned national authorities to assess the accuracy of the results and confirm any false positive and negative situations, as well as hotspots and brightspots reported;

-5. **Save form and submit for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved prior to review by the UNCCD.
+5. **Save form and make available for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for  review by the UNCCD.

 ### 1.4.6.
 Additional Resources